dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/hive/Setting-up-EMR-command-line-tools.md

 		"log_uri": "[A path to the bucket on S3 where your SnowPLow logs are kept.
 We will identify this in the next section.]", "region": "[The Region of yoru job flow, either us-east-1, us-west-2, us-east-1, eu-west-1", eu-west-1, ap-northeast-1, ap-southeast-1, or sa-east-1.
 We will identify this in the next section]"
 	}

 	```

 * The `log-uri` parameter in the `credentials.json` file needs to point at the Amazon S3 bucket that you will use to store the outputs of your analysis.
 (And any logging of Hadoop sessions, if you desire.)
 It makes sense to create a new bucket to store these results.
 To do so, click on the `S3` tab at the top of the _AWS Management Console_, and in the left hand menu under _Buckets_ click the *Create Bucket* button:

 ![Name new S3 bucket to house analysis](setup-guide/images/emr-guide/install-cli-11.PNG)

 * Name the bucket.
-(You'll need top pick a name that is unique across Amazon S3, to `snowplow-analysis` will not be an option, unfortunately
+(You'll need top pick a name that is unique across Amazon S3, to `dreamfactory-analysis` will not be an option, unfortunately

 * Select which Region you want the bucket located in.
 Because we're based in the UK, we've picked Ireland: pick the data center that makes the most sense for you.
-(Most likely the same location as the S3 buckets with the raw Snowplow data you intend to analyse.)
+(Most likely the same location as the S3 buckets with the raw DreamFactory data you intend to analyse.)
 Click the *create* button.

 * Now update `credentials.json` with the `log-uri`.
 This will be `s3n://` + the bucket name + `/`.
 For us, then

-	`"log_uri" = "s3n://snowplow-analysis/"`
+	`"log_uri" = "s3n://dreamfactory-analysis/"`

 * You also need to set the `region` field in `credentials.json`.
 Pick the appropriate region - this should match the Region you selected when you created the bucket.
 So for us that is `eu-west-1`. (we selected _Ireland_)